Skip to main content

 • Test name: A concise title for the experiment.

 • Impact Score: A predictive score (0-10) estimating the likelihood of this test producing a conversion lift.
-This score is derived from analyzing thousands of historical test results to identify factors that predict success:
+Confidence AI derives this score by analyzing thousands of historical test results to identify success patterns:

 • 8-10 (High confidence): Strong evidence, proven patterns, and clear mechanisms.